bcgov/data-publication/pages/dps_maphub_w.md

 ### Metadata

-**Metadata is required in 2 places for AGO content:**  BCDC, and AGO item details pages.
-+ **BCDC**
-	+ The [_AGO SPECIFIC METADATA REQUIREMENTS_](#ago-specific-metadata-requirements) section below details metadata requirements for specific types of AGO items.
-The table illustrates scenarios where your AGO item may not require its own BCDC record.
-	+ All public facing AGO hosted content (data, maps, apps) requires a metadata record in the BC Data Catalogue.
-Exceptions to this include:
-		+ when the AGO maps/app is not "stand-alone" and is only a component of a main/parent public-facing app.
-In this case only the main/parent application requires a BCDC metadata record
-		+ when the AGO hosted data is a copy or subset of an existing provincial layer that already has a BCDC record
-		+ when the source is from by an external source
-	+ For additional information on metadata, refer to the BCDC Standards and Guidelines and Publication Workflow pages in the [Documentation Review](#documentation-review) section above.

-+ **AGO item details pages:**
++ **AGO Item details page:**
 	+ **Title:** Ensure the title accurately describes the item.
 	+ **Description section:**
-		+ **If your item requires its own BCDC record:** - in the interest of minimizing duplication of effort and ongoing maintenance, the minimum requirement is to reference the item's BCDC record i.e.
-			+ BC Data Catalogue metadata: [the permalink BCDC URL can be found by clicking **_Share_** button ).
-		+ **If your item does not require its own BCDC record:**
-			+ **Maps and Apps that are components of a main app** - include a statement that drives the audience to the main app by including the url for the main app and reference the main app's BCDC record i.e.
+		+ **Maps and Apps that are components of a main app** - include a statement that drives the audience to the main app by including the url for the main app, i.e.
 			+ This item is a component of "Main App's name", please visit it here: [link to main app]
 		+ **Data that you have clipped or extracted from an existing public BCGW layer** - ensure you describe any enhancements you've made to the data, its update cycle, and intended use.
 Include a reference to the source data's BCDC record i.e.
-				+ BC Data Catalogue metadata for source data: [permalink URL to bcdc record]).
+			+ BC Data Catalogue metadata for source data: [permalink URL to BCDC record]).
 		+ **Data from an external source** - ensure you describe any enhancements you've made to the data, its update cycle, and intended use.
 Include a statement that identifies the source.
 Ensure there are no license or user agreements that preclude publishing the data.
 	+ **Summary:**  A brief description of the item.
 	+ **Tags:** Include keywords that describe your content and enable audience to find your item when they search for such words.
 Ask yourself if you were looking for this item, what words would you use to search for it?
 Must include "British Columbia" and "Canada".
 	+ **Credits:** Include the Sub-Organization from the BCDC Record.
 This is found immediately below the Title.
 For example, if DataBC is the Sub-Organization, use "Published by the Ministry of Citizens Services - DataBC Program".